Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 Guidelines and practical tips

-Now that we have wearables measuring automatically, things got messy.
+Now that we have wearables measuring automatically, things have got messy.

-This is very important because a device that is accurate, but measures at the wrong time, will provide you with data that is of no use due to the continuous changes that happen in autonomic activity.
-Depending on when the data is sampled, it might still capture very large stressors affecting dramatically your physiology (e.g. sickness or excessive alcohol intake), but it will miss more subtle changes, which should be the whole point of using these technologies.
+This is very important because an accurate device but measures at the wrong time will provide you with useless data due to the continuous changes in autonomic activity.
+Depending on when the data is sampled, it might still capture huge stressors affecting your physiology (e.g. sickness or excessive alcohol intake) dramatically.
+Still, it will miss more subtle changes, which should be the whole point of using these technologies.

-If you use a device where you manually trigger a measurement, like a phone’s camera in HRV4Training or a Bluetooth sensor that is paired with our app, then the problem is easily solved: measure first thing in the morning (more details here).
-If you use a device that measures automatically during the night, you need to make sure the data is collected during the entire night, and not just for a few minutes.
+If you use a device that manually triggers a measurement, like a phone’s camera in HRV4Training or a Bluetooth sensor paired with our app, then the problem is easily solved: measure first thing in the morning (more details here).
+If you use a device that measures automatically during the night, you need to ensure the data is collected during the entire night, not just for a few minutes.

 Here is where the Apple Watch and others fail.
 For a deep dive into these aspects, check out this blog.
-Long story short, collecting a few 5 minutes of samples per night, or trying to isolate a single 5 minutes sample in a specific sleep stage, will provide very noisy data, which is of little or no use.
-There is too much variability across such a long timeframe (many hours), which would lead to dramatically different interpretations depending on when you sample that data (hour of the night, sleep stage, etc.).
+Collecting a few 5 minutes of samples per night or trying to isolate a single 5-minute sample in a specific sleep stage will provide very noisy data, which is of little or no use.
+There is too much variability across such a long timeframe (many hours), leading to dramatically different interpretations depending on when you sample that data (hour of the night, sleep stage, etc.).

 Never use just a few minutes of data for night HRV.

-Measuring during the night adds some challenges in terms of data accuracy and interpretation, which I discuss in-depth in the blog below.
+Measuring during the night adds some challenges regarding data accuracy and interpretation, which I discuss in the blog below.

 What you need to know about Heart Rate Variability (HRV) data collected during the night

-Many of the wearables available on the market now do indeed use the full night of data.
-It took many years for some of them to figure this out, but as of the end of 2022, Oura, WHOOP, and Garmin all work in a very similar way when it comes to HRV, and therefore it is finally worth it to look at data quality.
-While there might be others, here I focus only on these three as they are some of the most commonly used.
+Many wearables on the market now use the full night of data.
+It took many years for some of them to figure this out, but as of the end of 2022, Oura, WHOOP, and Garmin all work similarly when it comes to HRV; therefore, it is finally worth it to look at data quality.
+While there might be others, I focus only on these three as they are some of the most commonly used.

 2. Measurement setup